Humphrey, 1st Duke of Gloucester

 Duke Humfrey’s Library; By Diliff – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=38962983

 In 1413, Humphrey’s father Henry IV died and his brother succeeded him as King Henry V. Humphrey was appointed Lord Great Chamberlain of England in 1413 and was created Duke of Gloucester and Earl of Pembroke in 1414.
-During his brother’s campaigns in France, Humphrey proved himself as a successful commander.
+During his brother’s campaigns in France, Humphrey proved to be a successful commander.
 During the 1415 Battle of Agincourt, Humphrey was wounded and was protected by his brother King Henry V who fought off a group of French knights.

 In 1422, King Henry V, aged 35, died of dysentery, a disease that killed more soldiers than battle, leaving a nine-month-old son, King Henry VI, to inherit his throne.
 The baby king, seated in his mother’s lap, presided over Parliament on September 28, 1423, when the nobles swore loyalty to him.
 One of Henry V’s surviving brothers, John, Duke of Bedford, was appointed Regent and put in charge of the ongoing war in France.
 During Bedford’s absence, the government of England was headed by Henry V’s other surviving brother, Humphrey, Duke of Gloucester, who was appointed Protector and Defender of the Realm.